MottTheOz/4-26-26-PROJ2/README.md

 gcc double.s -o double

-double.s is the source file.
+double.s is your source file.

--o double tells the compiler to output an executable called double.
+-o double tells the compiler to output an executable named double.

 How to Execute and Test